 The combined entity had brought two of the most complementary customer franchises on the same platform and created a $44 billion asset pool at their disposal at the time of the merger.
 The merger had led to potential cost savings through operational synergies and had created a stronger platform for value creation and sustainable growth in the long term.

 In addition, Prologis provides industrial distribution warehouse space in some of the busiest distribution markets across the globe.
 The properties of the company are typically located in large, supply-constrained infill markets at close proximity to airports, seaports and ground transportation facilities, which enable rapid distribution of customers’ products.
 This has enabled the company to gain a significant pricing advantage over its competitors.

 A significant chunk of REITs are raising capital through property level debt and equity offerings.
 Although both debt and equity financings provide the much-needed cash infusion, they could potentially burden an already leveraged balance sheet and dilute earnings.
 Property level debt is also harder to obtain and more expensive, as commercial real estate prices remain under pressure.

-Moving forward, limited supply of new construction coupled with the growing demand for high-quality properties bode well for the earnings prospects of REITs, in particular those that have assets in high barriers-to-entry markets.
-To sum up, we firmly believe that despite a few pitfalls, REITs still make a worthy investment proposition during the remainder of 2012 and in 2013.
+Moving forward, limited supply of new construction, coupled with the growing demand for high-quality properties, bode well for the earnings prospects of REITs, in particular those that have assets in high-barriers-to-entry markets.
+To sum up, we firmly believe that despite a few pitfalls, REITs still make a worthy investment proposition during the second half of 2012.